fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 Because the <i>async/await</i> syntax can only be used inside functions, we now define a simple <i>main</i> function that handles starting the application.
 This allows us to call the function that creates the database connection using the <i>await</i> keyword.

-The value of *MONGODB_URI* is obtained from an environment variable, so you need to add an appropriate value for it to the <i>.env</i> file in the same way as in [part 3](/osa3/tietojen_tallettaminen_mongo_db_tietokantaan#ymparistomuuttujien-maaritteleminen-kayttaen-dotenv-kirjastoa).
+The value of <code>MONGODB_URI</code> is obtained from an environment variable, so you need to add an appropriate value for it to the <i>.env</i> file in the same way as in [part 3](/osa3/tietojen_tallettaminen_mongo_db_tietokantaan#ymparistomuuttujien-maaritteleminen-kayttaen-dotenv-kirjastoa).
 The application first calls the function that creates the database connection, and once the database connection has been successfully established, it starts the GraphQL server.